validation-and-verification-istic/Project-2017-2018/README.md

 A [code smell](https://en.wikipedia.org/wiki/Code_smell) is a region of code that exhibits commonly known poor code pattern, resulting in error proneness.
 Typical examples include huge classes containing too many methods, or methods containing too many nested branches.

-You will choose one among the following tasks:
+You will implement the following:
  * High [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity): Compute the cyclomatic complexity of each methods in the project.
+And choose one among the following tasks:
  * [Duplicated code](https://en.wikipedia.org/wiki/Duplicate_code): Detect cases of code duplication.
 Bare in mind that code duplication goes beyond text repetition.
  For example (from wikipedia)
 ```java